Limited-Trust in Social Network Games: Network Games with Variable

 \subsection{Variable Known $\delta$}

 Before moving on we again pause to consider the case when $\delta_{-i}$ is known to agent $i$.
-While agents in the network interact with each other in 2-player Stackelberg games, allowing agents to modify their values of $\delta$ between rounds gives the agents a second, indirect way to interact.
+While agents in the network interact with each other in 2-player Stackelberg games, allowing agents to modify their values of $\delta$ between rounds gives them a second, indirect interaction.
 When an agent selects a value for $\delta$ it does not directly result in utility, but it influences which agents will interact with it as well as how they will interact, which in turn results in utility.
 For this reason, selecting $\delta$ represents an $N$-player game on top of the system.
 Because the strategies for this game indirectly influence utility, instead influencing the system that will determine utility, we refer to this as an $N$-player continuous strategy ``metagame'' over the system.
-As each player displays trust only in its own self-interest, we can show that under certain settings the metagame displays mixed Nash equilibria through use of \cite{dasgupta1986}'s results for Nash equilibria in games with continuous strategy sets.
+As each player displays trust only in its own self-interest, we can show that under certain settings the metagame displays mixed Nash equilibria despite its continuous strategy sets.

 \begin{definition}[Mixed Nash Equilibrium] Given an $N$-player game with strategy profiles $\sigma = (\sigma_1,\sigma_2,...,\sigma_N)$ for each player where for a given player $i$, $\sigma_{-i}$ is the set of strategies played by all other players, $\sigma$ is a mixed Nash equilibrium (MNE) if and only if for any other valid strategy profiles $\sigma_i'$, $u_i(\sigma_i,\sigma_{-i}) \geq u_i(\sigma'_i,\sigma_{-i})$ for all $i \in [N]$, and $u_i(\sigma_i,\sigma_{-i})$ is the expected utility of the game for player $i$ when it plays strategy $\sigma_i$. \end{definition}